Master of Information Technology – Master of Business Administration

 Exit with lesser award

-Students who exit the course prior to completion, and have completed appropriate subjects, may be eligible to receive one or more of the following awards:
+Candidates who exit the course prior to completion, and have completed the relevant number of credit points and appropriate subjects, may be eligible to receive one of the following awards: